 ERROR or higher,

-ereport aborts execution of the current query
+ereport aborts the execution of the user-defined

-and does not return to the caller.
+function and does not return to the caller.
 If the severity level is

 ereport returns normally.